Sitecore/Sitecore-Configuration-Roles/readme.md

 Replace default Sitecore configuration files in `App_Config/Include` folder with annotated ones.

-To do so delete entire contents of `App_Config/Include` folder (**except `DataFolder.config` file and your custom files**) and replace with files from one of the branches:
+Delete entire contents of `App_Config/Include` folder (**except `DataFolder.config` file and your custom files**) and replace with files from one of the branches:
 * Sitecore 8.1 Update-3 - [configuration/8.1.3](https://github.com/Sitecore/Sitecore-Configuration-Roles/tree/configuration/8.1.3)
 * Sitecore 8.2 Update-2 - [configuration/8.2.3](https://github.com/Sitecore/Sitecore-Configuration-Roles/tree/configuration/8.2.2)
 * Sitecore 8.2 Update-3 - [configuration/8.2.3](https://github.com/Sitecore/Sitecore-Configuration-Roles/tree/configuration/8.2.3)

 Go through your custom configuration files and annotate configuration nodes that must be presented only in certain kind of instances.

-For examplem, the item saved event handlers in `Customization.config` file to be used only in the `ContentManagement` environment:
+For example, the item saved event handlers in `Customization.config` file to be used only in the `ContentManagement` environment:

 ```xml
  <configuration xmlns:role="http://www.sitecore.net/xmlconfig/role/">
     <sitecore role:require="ContentManagement">